sentinel-hub/sentinelhub-js/README.md

 - `CLIENT_SECRET`: OAuth Client's secret (optional, authentication is needed for examples that use Processing API)

 Instance can be created with the [**Configurator**](https://apps.sentinel-hub.com/dashboard/#/configurations) on the **Sentinel Hub Dashboard**.
-It should contain at least layers for Sentinel-2 L1C, Sentinel-2 L2A and Sentinel-1 GRD.
+It should contain one Sentinel-2 L2A layer and one Sentinel-1 GRD layer .

 `CLIENT_ID` and `CLIENT_SECRET` are needed so that the authentication token can be requested, which is then used in examples that use Processing API.
 The process of getting those two is described in [Authentication for Processing API](#authentication-for-processing-api)